TheBlueDotGame/The-Accountant/docs/docs.md

 func (db DataBase) FindAddress(ctx context.Context, search string, limit int) ([]string, error)
 ```

 FindAddress looks for matching address in the addresses repository and returns limited slice of matching addresses.
-If limit is set to 0 or above the 1000 which is maximum then serach is limited to 1000.
+If limit is set to 0 or above the 1000 which is maximum then search is limited to 1000.

 ### func \(DataBase\) [FindTransactionInBlockHash](<https://github.com/bartossh/The-Accountant/blob/main/repo/search.go#L33>)